Nutritional Principles and Treatment for Eating Disorders, Obesity, and Body Image Concerns

 About the Instructor

 Kirsten McAteer, M.A.’05 received a Master’s in Counseling Psychology with a specialty in addictions from the Lewis & Clark Graduate School of Education and Counseling.
-She is currently the program manager of the Path to Mindful Eating Program at Portland Dialectical Behavioral Therapy Program.
+She is currently Clinical Director of the Eating Disorder Center of Portland, a Monte Nido Affiliate and Partial Hospitalization Program (PHP) for the treatment of eating disorders.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.